wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 Elastic Dynamic Scaling consists of two components.
 The first component statically computes the initial cache size using a profiling trace aiming at a certain hit ratio, and the second component dynamically adjusts the cache size based on the target hit ratio and the run time dynamic ratio.
+The static ratio is computed from a trace of function requests by simulating a cache of given size.
+The cache simulation can either be done by enumerating each reasonable size and running simulation with the given size, or analytically with reuse distance defined as the amount of memory that is needed by caching other functions between two consecutive invocations of the same function.
+The paper also notes that this process is expensive, but is only performed once at initialization stage.